-Pros of Buying a Condo Typically Include:
+Pros of Buying a Condo

-• more affordable
+• More affordable

-• amenities included
+• Amenities included

-• less expensive homeowners insurance
+• Less expensive homeowners insurance and property taxes

-Cons of Buying a Condo Typically Include:
+Cons of Buying a Condo

-• less privacy
+• Less privacy

-• no yard
+• No yard

-• less overall space
+• Typically less overall space

 • HOA fees

-• limited parking
+• Limited parking

-• slower appreciation in value
+• Slower appreciation in value

 You may know what you’d like to buy (condo vs. house) and where (in what neighborhood), but do you feel as though now is the right time?
-If so, fantastic!
+If so, fantastic.

 You might decide, though, that you want to rent for a while longer under certain circumstances, which can include:

-• needing to boost your credit score first
+• Needing to boost your credit score first

-IMPORTANT: The projections or other information generated by this quiz regarding the likelihood of various outcomes are purely hypothetical, do not reflect actual results and are not guarantees of future results.
-The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
+Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.